lban2049/lodash/.aigne/doc-smith/docs/api-util.md

 ---

-Now that you've learned about Lodash's utility functions, feel free to explore the documentation for the [Function](./api-function.md) or [Seq](./api-seq.md) sections to learn more about functional programming and chaining.
+Now that you're familiar with Lodash's utility functions, feel free to explore the documentation for the [Function](./api-function.md) or [Seq](./api-seq.md) sections to learn more about functional programming and chaining.